zalora/replicator/README.md

 Primitive commands:

   * `clean`     - remove dumps and temporary files for the given channels
-  * `defaults` - print built-in default options
+  * `defaults`  - print builtin default options
   * `dump`      - create dumps for the given channels
   * `list`      - list all channels defined in the config file
+  * `mysqldump` - print the mysqldump command used for dumping
   * `start`     - continue replication for the given channels
   * `stop`      - pause replication for the given channels

 Complex commands: